The causal effect of cosmic filaments on dark matter halos: Method

 We show an example of splicing in \cref{fig:splicing_fig}, where we take a $\SI{5}{Mpc/\hred}$ sphere from randomly generated ICs $\boldsymbol{A}$ in a $\SI{50}{Mpc/\hred}$ box and splice it into another randomly generated set of ICs $\boldsymbol{B}$ to create a spliced potential field $\boldsymbol{F}$.
 We then plot the original ICs subtracted by the new spliced ICs ($\boldsymbol{A} - \boldsymbol{F}$) to show where the field quantities are the same.
 We clearly see that both set of ICs are the same within the splicing radius for density, velocity, and potential, confirming the method's effectiveness.
 Far away from the spliced region, the field ($\boldsymbol{A} - \boldsymbol{F}$) is Gaussian with $\sigma_{\boldsymbol{F}}^2=\sigma^2_{\boldsymbol{A}} + \sigma^2_{\boldsymbol{B}}$, as expected.
 Conversely, we show in \cref{appendixg:contamination} $(\boldsymbol{B} - \boldsymbol{F})$.
 This highlights that the spliced field outside of the spliced region converges quickly but not immediately towards $\boldsymbol{B}$.
-As expected, the smoother the field (from density to velocity to potential), the longer the range over which it remains correlated.
-A practical consequence is that, across the halos chosen in this paper, the large-scale environment may be affected by which precise halo has been spliced and where, thus reflecting the correlated nature of $\Lambda$CDM ICs.
+As expected \report{from constrained field theory \citep[see e.g.][]{Bertschinger1987,Hoffman1991,vanDeWeygaert1996,Feldbrugge2023}}, the smoother the field (from density to velocity to potential), \report{the larger the power spectrum on large scales and, hence,} the longer range over which it remains correlated. \report{A practical consequence is that, across the halos chosen in this paper, the large-scale environment may be affected by which precise halo has been spliced and where, limiting our ability to attribute which changes in the environment have primarily impacted the halo.
+Although unavoidable, the required change to the environment thus reflects the correlated nature of $\Lambda$CDM ICs, which our method conserves. }